mastodon-sc/mastodon-documentation/docs/partB/table_bdv_navigation_keys.md

-# Navigating in the BDV views.
+# Moving around in the BDV views.

 | **Action**                      | **Key**  |
 |---------------------------------|---------------|